Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Extrafollicular: Hair exits skin, curls back, and re-enters nearby.
 Most common type.

-Transfollicular: Hair never exits—it curls within the follicle and pierces the wall.
+Transfollicular: Hair never exits — it curls within the follicle and pierces the wall.
 Often more inflamed.

 How Razor Bumps Create Lasting Dark Spots

-Why Men's Facial PIH Can Be Stubborn
+Why Men's Facial Dark Marks Can Be Stubborn

 Daily re-irritation: Unlike a one-time pimple, you shave the same spot repeatedly.
 Each pass can re-trigger irritation before previous damage settles.